mchl-mccrthy/downscaling/README.md

 Rouf, T., Mei, Y., Maggioni, V., Houser, P., & Noonan, M. (2020).
 A physically based atmospheric variables downscaling technique.
 Journal of Hydrometeorology, 21(1), 93-108.

+## Referencing this toolbox
+This toolbox can be referenced e.g., in APA format as follows.

+McCarthy, M. (2025).
+A MATLAB toolbox for statistical downscaling of climate reanalysis data (Version).
+GitHub. [https://github.com/mchl-mccrthy/downscaling](https://github.com/mchl-mccrthy/downscaling)

 ## Third-party dependencies
 This toolbox includes third-party dependencies that are licensed under different terms as follows.
 Please comply with these licenses as discussed [here](/THIRD_PARTY_LICENSES).